jumping2000/hassio-addons/nut/README.md

 `battery_voltage_high`: Optional.
 Maximum battery voltage that is reached after about 12 to 24 hours charging.\
 `battery_voltage_low`: Optional.
 Minimum battery voltage just before the UPS automatically shuts down.\
 `charge_time`: Optional.
 The time needed to fully recharge the battery after being fully discharged.
 If not specified, the driver defaults to 43200 seconds (12 hours).\
-`idle_load`: Oprional.
+`idle_load`: Optional.
 Minimum battery load used by the driver to estimate the runtime.
 If not specified, the driver defaults to 10%

 **UPS Parameter**\
 `upsname`: Required.
 Name for configuration section.\